MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-data-processing-analytics-azure-content.md

 - [GIS data APIs in Azure Maps][Create a data source for Azure Maps] store and retrieve map data in formats like GeoJSON and vector tiles.

 - [Azure Data Explorer][What is Azure Data Explorer?] is a fast, fully managed data analytics service that can work with [large volumes of data][Azure Data Explorer performance update (EngineV3)].
-Although this service originally focused on time series and log analytics, it now handles diverse data streams from applications, websites, IoT devices, and other sources.
+This service originally focused on time series and log analytics.
+It now also handles diverse data streams from applications, websites, IoT devices, and other sources.
 [Geospatial functionality][Azure Data Explorer extends geospatial functionality] in Azure Data Explorer provides options for rendering map data.

-- [Azure Monitor][Azure Monitor overview] collects data on environments and Azure resources.
+- [Monitor][Azure Monitor overview] collects data on environments and Azure resources.
 This diagnostic information is helpful for maintaining availability and performance.
 Two data platforms make up Monitor:

   - [Azure Monitor Logs][Azure Monitor Logs overview] records and stores log and performance data.
   - [Azure Monitor Metrics][Azure Monitor Metrics overview] collects numerical values at regular intervals.

 - [Log Analytics][Overview of Log Analytics in Azure Monitor] is an Azure portal tool.
 You can use this tool to write, test, and run queries on Monitor log data.
 Log Analytics also provides features for charting and statistically analyzing query results.

-- [Azure Key Vault][About Azure Key Vault] stores and controls access to secrets such as tokens, passwords, and API keys.
+- [Key Vault][About Azure Key Vault] stores and controls access to secrets such as tokens, passwords, and API keys.
 Key Vault also creates and controls encryption keys and manages security certificates.

 ## Alternatives